codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’m reading a book on the history of glue – can’t put it down.
+I couldn't get a reservation at the library.
+They were completely booked.

 ## Daily Trivia

-In networking, what does OSPF stand for?
+Which of the following is the oldest of these computers by release date?
- 1. Order State Part First
+ 1. TRS-80
- 2. Order Sense Ping Find
+ 2. Commodore 64
- 3. Open Shortest Path First
+ 3. ZX Spectrum
- 4. Open Signal Path Finder
+ 4. Apple 3

 <details>
   <summary>Answer</summary>
-  Open Shortest Path First
+  TRS-80
 </details>